aaronangle/primo_website/blog/_posts/2025-11-03-designing-rubber-components-automotive-industry.md

 ## Built for the Road Ahead

 At **Primo Rubber Co.**, we specialize in **custom rubber injection molding** for automotive and industrial applications.
-Our U.S.-based team works with a wide range of materials and can help you design and produce durable, high-performance parts that meet the demanding standards of the automotive industry.
+Our U.S.-based team works with a wide range of materials and can help you design and produce durable, high-performance parts that meet the demanding standards of the automotive industry. [**Contact Primo Rubber Co. today**](/#Contact) to learn more about our custom rubber molding capabilities and material options.